Bill Stewart (journalist)

-William D. Stewart (1941 – June 20, 1979) was an American journalist with ABC News who was murdered by Nicaraguan government National Guard ("Guardia") forces while reporting on the Nicaraguan Revolution as Sandinista rebel forces were closing in on the capital city of Managua in 1979.
+William D. Stewart (1941 – June 20, 1979) was an American journalist with ABC News who was murdered in 1979 by forces of the Nicaraguan National Guard (Guardia) while reporting on the Nicaraguan Revolution as Sandinista rebel forces were closing in on the capital city of Managua.
 Footage of his execution was repeatedly broadcast on network television, resulting in an uproar in the United States against the Somoza regime.

 Life and career

 Stewart was from West Virginia and was a 1963 graduate of Ohio State University.
 While at Ohio State, he was active in many extracurricular activities including the Student Senate and the Sphinx honorary society, as well as a member of the Alpha Tau Omega fraternity.
 He came to ABC News from WCCO-TV in Minneapolis.
 He was an experienced foreign correspondent, and his assignments included coverage of the Iranian Revolution in February 1979.
 He had been in Nicaragua for 10 days reporting on the civil war between the Somoza dynasty and the leftist Sandinistas.